ccdc-opensource/on-site-webcsd/README.md

 Ensure that your Docker installation is up and running, then run the WebCSD installer and follow its instructions.

-FIXME: Eva to document running the installer from the command line.

 ![Onsite configuration dialog](onsite-webcsd-media/onsite%20configuration.png)

 - SSL certificates: The directory containing your SSL certificate and private key